Steve Clark (1960-1991) left such an indelible mark on Def Leppard’s legacy.

-Adrenalize was the first album to not include Steve Clark’s guitar contributions on record; Phil Collen performed all the guitar portions, also working off of demos Steve had recorded.
+Adrenalize was the first album to not feature Steve Clark’s guitar contributions on record.
+(Phil Collen performed all the guitar parts, also working off of Steve’s original demos as a guide.)

-Phil Collen reportedly confirmed years ago that the guitar solo was a demo of him and Steve performing together.
+Phil Collen reportedly confirmed years ago that the demo was in fact legitimate, saying that it’s him and Steve performing together.

-If that is indeed the case, and if you’ve never heard it before, enjoy the lovely melodies of this chill-inducing solo.
+If you’ve never heard it before, enjoy the haunting melodies of Steve’s chill-inducing solo:

-One fan made the extra effort to incorporate the demoed guitar solo into the final version of the song (starting just before the 3:00 mark), so it could be further savored and enjoyed by fans:
+One fan made the extra effort to incorporate the demoed guitar solo into the final version of the song (starting right before the 3:00 mark) for fans who’d like to further savor it:

 Steve Clark’s Legacy

-The band has mentioned in interviews over the years that unreleased material from Steve does exist — one can only hope it will be released someday.
+The band has mentioned in interviews over the years that unreleased material from Steve does exist — one can only hope they release it someday.

-And hearing recordings like the “Stand Up!
-(Kick Love Into Motion)” demo is a nice reminder that though Steve may be gone, his presence forever remains — if not on an actual album, then somewhere out there, he’s still playing along with the band, guitar slung low and riffing away as only he can.
+Hearing material like the “Stand Up!
+(Kick Love Into Motion)” guitar demo is a nice reminder that though Steve may be gone, his presence (and influence) remains.
+And though his work will never be on any new Def Leppard recording, he’s still there in spirit, playing along with the band with his Gibson Les Paul guitar slung low and riffing as only he can.

-So much has been said about Steve in many fine, well-deserved tributes over the years — whether spotlighting his ups and downs, the demons Steve fought, and so on.
-But what I think of when I’m reminded of Steve — no matter the anniversary — is simply all the wonderful work he left us with.
+Much has been said about Steve in many fine, well-deserved tributes over the years — whether spotlighting his personal ups and downs, the demons he fought, and so on.
+But what I think of when I’m reminded of Stephen Maynard Clark — no matter the anniversary — is simply the wonderful work he left us with.

-Def Leppard and its fans were so fortunate to witness Steve’s genius in the (much too) short amount of time he was with us.
+Def Leppard and their fans were so fortunate to witness Steve’s genius in the short amount of time he was with us.

 Though forever missed, Steve and his immeasurable contributions will never be forgotten.